 If your trip is less than one month, it’s probably better to rent a bike.
 You can get a well-maintained, modern machine for as little as $250/month.
 It’ll almost certainly be in better condition than anything you could buy for the same price, and you won’t have to worry about selling it at the other end.

-On the other hand, if you’re planning to ride on the Hai Van Pass, Mai Pi Leng Pass, Ha Giang Loop, or try the incredible HCMC to Hanoi route, purchasing is a better bet.
+On the other hand, if you’re planning to ride on the Hai Van Pass, Ma Pi Leng Pass, Ha Giang Loop, or try the incredible HCMC to Hanoi route, purchasing is a better bet as it allows you to spend more time exploring the area.
 Additionally, it’s not uncommon for travelers to sell their bikes for 70 – 80% of their original cost, while some even turn a profit!

 It should be mentioned, though, that some people run out of time and end up giving their bike away for next to nothing or, due to poor reliability, have cost them a fortune in maintenance along the way.